-Community Development will also utilize the homeless initiative funds from the joint venture project between the City and County governments to address the gaps in services for homeless individuals that do not meet HUD's definition of homelessness but are at or below 80% of the area median income by providing direct financial assistance and support services.
+Community Development will utilize the homeless initiative funds from the joint venture project between the City and County governments to address the gaps in services for homeless individuals that do not meet HUD's definition of homelessness but are at or below 80% of the area median income by providing direct financial assistance and support services.
+In addition, CDBG funds will also be allocated to address the needs of homeless individuals and families.